state-adapt/state-adapt/libs/spaghetti-core/spec.md

 - A built-in API recognizer exists only when a mutation returns a value that can realistically participate in an initializer, return, argument, condition, or other value context.
 Bare calls are already covered by general discarded-call detection.
 - JavaScript retains mutating Array methods and the value-returning Map/Set methods `add`, `delete`, and `set`. `clear` is omitted because it returns `void`.
 - DOM retains `appendChild`, `insertAdjacentElement`, `removeChild`, `replaceChild`, and `toggleAttribute`, plus `DOMTokenList.replace` and `DOMTokenList.toggle`.
 Other previously listed DOM mutations return `void`.
-- Redux retains `dispatch` because Redux returns the dispatched action, a contract commonly used by middleware and callers.
-- StateAdapt store reactions, React setters and reducer dispatchers, Angular signal writes, and RxJS subject emissions return `void`, so those built-in recognizer families are removed.

 ---